Sixth Grade Field Guide to the Roaring Fork Valley, Colorado 2014.

 The human impact, heavy grazing, from domestic livestock caused a loss of plant diversity, but also caused less fires in the grasslands throughout history.
 When the livestock eats all the grass it eats away different kinds of grasses leaving less plants types.
 When the grassy fuels decreased because the animals were eating it, it also decreased fire regime.

 Also, land managers are trying to trade-off between fire hazard reduction and ecological goals in this ecosystem.
+Products

 The woodlands of this ecosystem have many products such as fuel woods, fence posts, pinyon nuts, and Christmas trees.
 Utah Juniper and Colorado Pinyon Pine can be used for Christmas trees.
 Pinyon nuts also come from Colorado Pinyon Pine.